maxgrok/maxgrok.github.io/src/pages/articles/2019-04-11---Ninety-Second-Post/index.md

 Today, we'll be going through how to publish an NPM package.
 It will be quick and easy!
 We will be presuming you know basic npm and have node and npm and git installed.

-## Follow these steps to build your first NPM package:
+## To Build Your First NPM Package, Follow These Steps:

 (1) Create a git repository in a new folder by running `git init`. <br/>
 (2) Create a git repository on Github using the name of the package you want to create.
 (Go to Github.com and click 'Create a New Repository' in your user account.
 Google around for Github help if you have trouble.)<br/>